gregmsanderson/fly-hello-laravel-db-replay/README.md

 ### Try a database read and write

-The `/read` and `write` routes can be used to test the performance.
+Our example application has a `/read` and `/write` route to test their performance.
 Normally writes would likely not be done during a `GET` request, however using one makes it simpler to try using a normal web browser.

-To compare the speed, we tried a simple load test using [k6](https://k6.io/):
+To compare their speed we used a simple test using [k6](https://k6.io/):

 ```js
 import http from 'k6/http';